LucciCoffeeTime/w1Assignment1/README.md

 ### INFORMATION ABOUT WHAT THIS PROGRAM DOES

 This program is a combatant documentor.
 Imagine a video game recently launched and a vague amount of information exists about the enemies throughout the game.
 This program is a way to document information about an encountered foe.
 The program forces users to meet input requirements through looping.
 At mostly every looping point, the user can freely exit a loop and the program if desired.
+With week 5 learnings, this program now uses functions!

 (STEP 1): The program will ask the user which video game they are currently playing.
 - In a larger program, this would be ideal to document multiple games and expand its usage throughout communities.